ambitioninc/react-demo/README.md

 # react-demo

-This repo contains a profile demo built with React + Flux.
+A profile demo built with React + Flux.

 ## Install